xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-037.md

 ---
 outline: deep
-description: '探索Radiance Cascades技术，实现实时全局光照效果。学习现代图形渲染中的高级光照技术和性能优化方法。'
+description: 'Explore Radiance Cascades and implement real-time global illumination.
+Learn advanced lighting techniques and performance optimization in modern rendering.'
 ---

 <script setup>
-import RadianceCascades from '../../components/RadianceCascades.vue'
+import RadianceCascades from '../components/RadianceCascades.vue'
 </script>

-# 课程 37 - 基于 Radiance Cascades 的 GI
+# Lesson 37 - GI with Radiance Cascades

-在 [课程 35 - 基于瓦片的渲染] 中我们使用了基于 WebGPU Compute Shader 的渲染器 [vello]。在本节中我们可以尝试一种同样基于 Compute Shader 的全局光照效果，并将它和已有的渲染流程结合起来。
+In [Lesson 35 - Tile-based Rendering], we used the WebGPU Compute Shader-based renderer [vello].
+In this lesson, we will try a global illumination approach that is also compute-shader-based, and integrate it with the existing rendering pipeline.

 <RadianceCascades />

-完整原理介绍详见：[Fundamentals of Radiance Cascades]
+For a complete explanation of the theory, see: [Fundamentals of Radiance Cascades]

 > What we've observed is that the further we are from the closest object in the scene:
 >